Terrytoons: Post-history and Legacy

 Between 2001 and 2002, the Terrytoons characters returned to television in original commercials for Brazilian blue cheese (for what is now America's Dairy Farmers) and fine wine.
 One such infamous commercial was the Mighty Mouse ad (entitled "Dining With Cheese") dining calmly on cheese in a restaurant, utterly unconcerned with a scene of chaos and terror visibly unfolding in the street outside.
 That said commercial was then pulled from airing following the September 11th attacks.

 In 2004, a supposed live-action/animated hybrid Mighty Mouse film adaptation was announced for Nickelodeon Movies and Paramount Pictures with Steve Oedekerk of Omation Animation Studio to produce and direct, but was cancelled and has been in development hell since then.
 However, development later revived in April 2019 for Paramount Animation with Jon and Erich Hoeber to write the screenplay and both Karen Rosenfelt and Robert W. Cort to produce.
-It was later announced that in November 2024, Paramount Animation was associated with Maximum Effort, with its co-founder Ryan Reynolds as a producer and Matt Lieberman as a writer.
+It was later announced that in November 2024, Paramount Animation was associated with Maximum Effort, with its co-founder Ryan Reynolds as producer and Matt Lieberman as writer.

-In 2025, It was announced that MeTV Toons will air all the classic Terrytoons cartoons starting on November 2, making their return to TV in decades.
+In 2025, MeTV Toons announced it would air all the classic Terrytoons cartoons starting on November 2, making their return to TV for the first time in decades.
+While some cartoons currently airing are from the previously re-edited TV prints, others are derived from original 35mm elements archived at Paramount, and complete with their original front-and-end titles.
+Some of these cartoons from the original 35mm format have been restored by Paramount, but the rest that were aired prior were left in low quality.